Produce Perks SNAP Match Program

-We will match up to $20 of EBT funds per market, per card.
+We will match up to $25 (temporary limit, subject to change) of EBT funds per market, per card.
 The dollars matched can only be used for local produce.
 Customers can exchange their EBT funds for tokens at the Customer Service Center at our Westgate or Downtown Market.

 Q: What is Produce Perks?

 Produce Perks is a program that “matches” SNAP/Ohio Direction Card dollars spent at farmers’ markets.
-Whatever you spend on your Ohio Direction Card, you’ll get a dollar for dollar match of up to $20 in DUFB tokens that you can spend on fresh fruits and vegetables grown locally.
-So, if you spend $20 on your Ohio Direction Card, you’ll get an extra $20 – FREE – that you can use to buy fresher, locally-grown produce.
+Whatever you spend on your Ohio Direction Card, you’ll get a dollar for dollar match of up to $25 in Produce Perks tokens that you can spend on fresh fruits and vegetables grown locally.
+So, if you spend $25 on your Ohio Direction Card, you’ll get an extra $25 – FREE – that you can use to buy fresher, locally-grown produce.

 Q: How do I use my Ohio Direction Card at a farmers’ market?